EddaSchulz/Antisense_paper/README.md

 AS_Model: Contains all code that was used to perform and analyze the simulations of the antisense model.
 (Code by Verena Mutzel)

 synthetic_AS_locus: Contains the data and code of the flow cytometry measurements of the synthetic antisense locus.
-(Code by Verena Mutzel)
+(Code by Verena Mutzel).